Profile Image

 My goal as an educator is to teach students how to work on the interface of different disciplines and leverage tools from mathematical theory in physics, life sciences, probability theory, and statistics to solve their problems.
 My teaching philosophy is to train students to

 1. (1.)
-Find interesting mathematical ideas or undeveloped theory in esoteric field-specific literature
+Identify promising ideas or undeveloped theories in domain-specific literature

-I am dedicated to mentoring and student outreach, and am taking important steps in education and research mentorship at Caltech as well as in my cultural Armenian community.
+I am dedicated to mentoring and student outreach, and am taking important steps in education, research mentorship, and outreach in academia as well as in my local communities.
 I continue to expand my outreach and service in communities that historically have had less access to education in mathematics and science.

 Spring 2022 | MIT